 The tasks in the first phase of the release run on an agent and, after this phase is complete, the agent is released.

 The agentless phase contains a Manual Intervention task that runs on the VSTS or TFS.
 It does not execute on, or require, an agent or any target servers.
 The Manual Intervention task displays its message and waits for a "resume" or "reject" response from the user.
 In this example, if the configured timeout is reached, the task will automatically reject the deployment (set the timeout in the control options section to zero if you do not want an automated response to be generated).

 If the release is resumed, tasks in the third phase run - possibly on a different agent.
 If the release is rejected, this phase does not run and the release is marked as failed.

 It's important to understand some of the consequences of phased execution:

-The Continue on Error and Always run options for tasks in each phase do not have any effect on tasks in subsequent phases of the release.
+The Continue on Error and Always run options for tasks in each phase do not have any effect on tasks in subsequent phases of the build or release.
 For example, setting Always run on a task at the end of the first phase will not guarantee that tasks in subsequent phases will run.